mohamedbasith30122001/Phonepe_Pulse_Data_Visualization/README.md

 ```
 - create the streamlit app with basic tabs [Reference](https://docs.streamlit.io/library/api-reference)
 - visualizing the data with plotly and streamlit
+- streamlit run <filename.py> to run terminal
-#### I hope this project helps you to the understand more about phonepe
+#### I hope this project helps you to the understand more about phonepe data